Alixyvette/CS351-Systems-Programming/mp-cache-Alixyvette/README.md

          6 (5,1,5)  265189   21775   21743  265189   21775   21743  traces/long.trace
         27

-For each test, it shows the number of points you earned, the cache parameters, the input trace file, and a comparison of the results from your simulator and the reference simulator.
+For each test, it shows the number of points earned, the cache parameters, the input trace file, and a comparison of the results from the simulator and the reference simulator.

 Here are some hints and suggestions for working on Part A:

--   Do your initial debugging on the small traces, such as `traces/dave.trace`.
+-   Do the initial debugging on the small traces, such as `traces/dave.trace`.

 -   The reference simulator takes an optional `-v` argument that enables verbose output, displaying the hits, misses, and evictions that occur as a result of each memory access.
-You are not required to implement this feature in your <span>csim.c</span> code, but we strongly recommend that you do so.
-It will help you debug by allowing you to directly compare the behavior of your simulator with the reference simulator on the reference trace files.
+Is is not required to implement this feature in the <span>csim.c</span> code, but we strongly recommend that it is done so.
+It will help to debug by allowing to directly compare the behavior of your simulator with the reference simulator on the reference trace files.

--   We recommend that you use the <span>getopt</span> function to parse your command line arguments.
+-   We recommend using the <span>getopt</span> function to parse the command line arguments.
 You’ll need the following header files:

             #include <getopt.h>
             #include <stdlib.h>